Russian Revolution of 1905: Causes

 Because the Russian economy was tied to European finances, the contraction of Western money markets in 1899–1900 plunged Russian industry into a deep and prolonged crisis; it outlasted the dip in European industrial production.
 This setback aggravated social unrest during the five years preceding the Revolution of 1905.

-The Tsarist government did recognise some of these problems, albeit shortsightedly.
+The Tsarist government recognised some of these problems, albeit shortsightedly.
 The Minister of the Interior Vyacheslav von Plehve had said in 1903 that, after the agrarian problem, the most serious issues plaguing the country were those of the Jews, the schools, and the workers, in that order.

 Any residual popular loyalty to Tsar Nicholas II was lost on 22 January 1905, when his soldiers fired upon a crowd of protesting workers, led by Georgy Gapon, who were marching to present a petition at the Winter Palace.